 La policía [the police force] is a feminine word but that doesn't mean that it is run or staffed by women, or is a feminine profession.

-However, words that identify people must agree with the gender of the person being described.
-For example, the word for “child” (boy) is niño and the word for child (girl) is niña.
-The same occurs for the words for male and female teenagers, muchachos and muchachas.
+However, words that refer directly to people (or animals) do reflect the gender of the actual person being described.
+For example, the word for “son” is hijo and the word for "daughter" is hija.
+The same occurs for the words for "mother, father, sister, brother, aunt, uncle, wife," etc.

 Category 1 (masculine)